kubernetes-sigs/sig-multicluster-site/site-src/implementations/index.md

 # Implementations

-This document tracks downstream implementations and integrations of Multicluster API and provides status and resource references for them.
+This document tracks downstream implementations and integrations of Multicluster Services (MCS) API and provides status and resource references for them.

-Implementors and integrators of Multicluster API are encouraged to update this document with status information about their implementations, the versions they cover, and documentation to help users get started.
+Implementors and integrators of MCS API are encouraged to update this document with status information about their implementations, the versions they cover, and documentation to help users get started.

 ## Implementation Status